giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Changes
 - I might stop copy pasting but instead type everything.
 As I can easily control what info will stay and not.
 With, copy pasting, I sometimes just copy paste straight and not read the whole info thereby increasing the time of rereading the text again.

+Plan:
+Make a default tutorial page when they first opened my vault.
+Like letting the newcomers know how to use the hyperlinks.
+Basically freeing the amount of text to be read in readme.md